hrutkowski/hrutkowski/README.md

 ## About Me
+Hello there! 😄
-I am 24 years old polish student of Electronics on Warsaw University of Technology. 🇵🇱🏫 I can communcate well in Polish and English! 🇵🇱 🏴󠁧󠁢󠁥󠁮󠁧󠁿 I am a beginner back-end developer passionate about solving real-world problems with technology! 😊💻🖥️ I have no comercial experience yet, but I am working to change that. 😇
+I am 24 years old polish student of Electronics on Warsaw University of Technology. 🇵🇱🏫
+I can communcate well in Polish and English! 🇵🇱 🏴󠁧󠁢󠁥󠁮󠁧󠁿
+I am a beginner back-end developer passionate about solving real-world problems with technology! 😊💻🖥️
+I have no comercial experience yet, but I am working to change that. 😇

 When I am not codeing, I like to:
 * Work out 🏋️💪
 * Play basketball and volleyball 🏀🏐
-* Hang out with friends :peo
+* Hang out with friends
-* Travel
+* Travel 🚌🚅✈️

 ## Favourite languages
 I feel the most comfortable with those languges:
 * Java 👑
 * C++ 👑

 ## Other languages
 I also have some experience with languages: